Falls are not an inevitable part of growing older.

-Every year, around one in three over-65s and one in two people aged over 85 will have a fall.
+Every year, around one in three over 65s and one in two people aged over 85 has a fall.

-Keep Active - Being too sedentary and sitting for too long could lead to muscle weakness of lower limbs and contribute to an increased risk of falls.
-Keep those muscles working; move often, either seated or standing.
 Take up a balance training class that includes exercises to strengthen the muscles of your legs and body.
-Age Cymru has a number of physical activity programmes you can sample, Nordic Walking - LIFT (Low Impact Functional Training) and now Tai Chi.
+Age Cymru has three programmes of physical activity.
+Nordic Walking - L.I.F.T (Low Impact Functional Training) and now Tai Chi.
 To find out if our programmes are available in your area contact our Physical Activity colleagues.

 - 21°C/70°F is the ideal temperature for your living room.